gogurtenjoyer/pixelize/README.md

 This node accepts an image input - the above example shows how to save a 'copy' of a generated image to a new 'Pixel Art' Board.

 **Cell Size** - this setting controls how large the pixels are; in other words, how much the image is downscaled perceptually.
 A cell size of 2 works well for smaller SD 1.5 images, and 3-4 is better for larger SDXL images.

+# Notes

+Apologies, but the original implementation only works on CUDA devices.
+I'm working on changing this, but am not done yet.
+Also, the models required do not have the same license as this code, so please double check the original implementation repo when downloading them.